Moliholy/Matrix-Multiplication-MPI/README.md

 Matrix-Multiplication-MPI
 =========================

-Matrix Multiplication using Cannon's method implement in C using MPI.
+Matrix Multiplication using Cannon's method implement in C++ using MPI.